 For each of the problem areas you've identified, determine the reasons for disorganization and mess.
 It's best to do this when you are actually in the room you are surveying.
 Usually, there is more than one reason why an area of your home is continually unorganized.

 - Why are there shoes piled up next to your doorway?
 You like people to take off their shoes when they come in.
 No one in your family wants to take their shoes to their rooms, and there is not enough room in the closet for all the shoes to fit.

 - Why are magazines overflowing?
 You may realize that you have saved entire magazines when all you want is a single recipe.
 Or you may discover that your partner saved a series of old magazines for a long-completed project.

 - Why are there so many coats and mittens stacked in the closet?
 Often, when parents buy their children new coats, they forget to give away the older, outgrown coats.
 It's not unusual to save single mittens assume the second part of the pair will turn up sooner or later.
 And it's hard to give away gift scarves, even if you'll never wear them.

 Continue this process for each of the problems in the room.
 Write down the reasons for each problem in your notebook, then move to the next room.
-When you’re done analyzing all your problem areas go on to Step 3.
+When you’re done analyzing all your problem areas, continue on to creating solutions.

 In some cases, there are easy fixes to clutter problems.
 For example, an over-the-door shoe organizer in the entryway closet could solve the problem of piled-up shoes.
 A few extra coat hooks might eliminate piles of jackets.
 Try to brainstorm ideas for each problem.